 Requirements Latest OpenLiteSpeed has precompiled binary included in the package for you to easily install than compiling/installing from source code yourself.
 Operating System CentOS 6, 7, 8 Debian 7, 8, 9, 10, 11 Ubuntu 14,16,18,20,22 NOTE: Currently one click installation only supports the above operating…

-OpenLiteSpeed will normally be installed through root user on production server.
+OpenLiteSpeed will normally be installed through the root user on the production server.
 If there is some case you do want to install OLS as a non-root user, you can.
-The following provides an example to install OLS from source code as a non root user.…
+The following provides an example to install OLS from source code as a non-root…

 Please visit our 1-Click in the Cloud documentation page for your most current support.